Italian Peruvians: Education and press

 The Italian Peruvians have in the Colegio Italiano Antonio Raimondi of Lima, founded in 1930, their major educational center, which also aims to spread the Italian language, and in the newspaper Il Messaggero Italo-peruviano their best informer in the Italian language.
 As for education, the first Italian-language school in Peru was founded in 1872, followed by many others.

 Cuisine

 Given the strong presence of Italians of Ligurian ancestry in Peru, Peruvian cuisine has been influenced by Italian cuisine, especially Ligurian.
 Examples of Ligurian dishes commonly eaten in Peru are spaghetti with pesto sauce, torta pasqualina, and focaccia.
+According to the International Pasta Organisation, Peruvians are the fifth largest consumers of wheat pasta in the world.